pnp/sp-dev-fx-webparts/samples/react-multilist-grid/README.md

 Click the save button in the command bar once you are done defining all your lists.

-The webpart will now display a grid showing all of the items in the lists you have selected:
+The web part will now display a grid showing all of the items in the lists you have selected:
 ![editListItems](./src/images/editListItems.PNG)

 You can edit any cell in the grid by tabbing to it, or clicking on it.
 To move an item between lists, simply click on the &#39;List Title&#39; column and choose a new list:

 ![MoveListItem](./src/images/MoveListItem.PNG)

-If you change a field of type &#39;user&#39;, the webpart will attempt to lookup the user in the destination site and use that user when adding the item to the new site.
+If you change a field of type &#39;user&#39;, the web part will attempt to lookup the user in the destination site and use that user when adding the item to the new site.
 Similar mappings are done for other column types.

 You can click the save icon on each row to save the selected row back to SharePoint.
 The delete icon can be used to mark an item to be deleted:
 ![deleteitem](./src/images/deleteitem.PNG)